Jules Violle

-Throughout his life, Violle taught at several colleges including the University of Lyon and the Conservatoire des Arts et Métiers in Paris.
+During his career, Violle taught at several colleges including the University of Lyon and the Conservatoire des Arts et Métiers in Paris.
 He was one of the founders of the Institut d'optique théorique et appliquée and the École supérieure d'optique.
 He improved and invented a number of devices for measuring radiation, and determined the freezing and melting points of palladium.

-Violle is believed by some to be the secret identity of Fulcanelli, a contemporary French alchemist whose true identity is still debated.
-His biography can be found in this book: "A l'ombre des chênes, l'alchimiste de la République".